 2013 Hyundai Genesis Interior

 Test drivers say that the 2013 Hyundai Genesis has a spacious and attractive interior that’s loaded with standard features.
 While some write that the interior reminds them of cars built by Lexus and Mercedes-Benz, other critics are let down by the Genesis’ interior materials.
-One reviewer says that fake wood trim and some interior plastics detract from an otherwise premium feel.
+One reviewer says that fake wood trim and some lower-quality interior plastics diminish the Genesis' otherwise premium feel.

 - "Some faux wood-grain accents and a few shiny plastic panels slightly detract from the otherwise luxurious interior.
 Test Genesis sedans seemed well assembled." -- Consumer Guide